-Social media is overwhelmed with deliberate misinformation, hearsay, and conspiracy theories.
-The majority of people sharing misinformation are doing so in ignorance but the people producing the information are usually doing so for monetary gain or power.
-Today I am going to use a real-life example of the kind of historical misinformation being spread on social media and how you can learn to distinguish between real and fake history posts.
+Social media is overwhelmed with deliberate misinformation and conspiracy theories.
+The majority of people sharing misinformation do so in ignorance but the people producing it are usually doing so for monetary gain or power.
+In this post, I am going to use a real-life example of historical misinformation being spread on social media and how you can learn to distinguish between real and fake history posts.

 What’s this got to do with c-sections?

-This morning I saw a post shared by a couple birth groups that made the claim that African tribes invented c-sections “hundreds of years before Europeans” (as though it’s a competition and if it is, it looks like the Chinese won).
+This morning, I saw a post shared by a couple birth groups making the claim that African women invented c-sections “hundreds of years before Europeans” (as though it’s a competition and if it is, it looks like the Chinese won).
 The post extrapolated wildly and didn’t cite sources.
-Of course, this kind of thing happens every day on social media but it was the response of the audience when people asked for sources that concerns me the most.
+Of course, this kind of thing happens every day on social media but what concerned me the most was the response of the audience when people asked for sources.

 The information in this screen shot provides a kind of citation, it contains the author name and the content.
 But it’s also important to include information that will help readers find this post, if still available, such as a link and or a date (Feb.
 6th 2019).

-When commenters asked for sources the responses from other members of the audience fell under three type:
+When commenters asked the OP for sources, the responses from other members of the audience fell under three types:

 - “Do your own research”